Choosing Paint Finishes for Every Room: Matte, Gloss, and More

 Gloss for trim and doors

-•For the best results, apply at least two coats of paint, waiting 2-4 hours between coats.
+•For best results, apply at least two coats, allowing 2–4 hours of dry time between coats.

-•Use a high quality primer for the best coverage, especially when changing from a dark to a light shade.
+•Use a high‑quality primer for coverage and adhesion, especially when switching from dark to light colors.

 FAQ on Paint Finishes for Different Rooms